UTSCC09/project-fullstackarmy/README.md

 - Mohamed Tayeh

 ## Web Application Description
-- Charts and figures about COVID-19 Vaccination data based on world figures
+A web platform that will leverage enhanced data visualization libraries to showcase charts and figures about COVID-19 Vaccination data based on worldwide statistics.
-- User customizability to allow each user to have custom chart configuration
-- multi-lingual support
+The application will support user management in order to allow users to customize the data dashboard based on personal preferences for configuration of charts, colour schemes, and fonts.
+Furthermore, the application will support search and filtering features that will allow the users to navigate the dashboard based on data for a specific timeframe or country.
+In order to support a larger user base, the application will provide multi-lingual support.

 ## Beta Version Key Features
 - Some of the charts such as: